+Peer Reviewed & Open Access Journal

+ISSN: 2584 - 220X (Online) | RNI: Applied | Frequency: Bi-Monthly

-Update IT and Patch Systems Periodically: Most logistics companies continue to run legacy systems which are no longer supported with periodic security updates.
+Update Patch IT and Systems Periodically: Most logistics companies continue to run legacy systems which are no longer supported with periodic security updates.
 Such outdated systems are at a high level of cybersecurity risk because of unpatched vulnerabilities which are easily targeted by hackers.
 It is essential for organizations to maintain an update schedule for all hardware and software used in logistics processes.
 This includes transportation management systems (TMS), warehouse management systems (WMS), and ERP software.
-Regular patch management can significantly reduce the risk of and ransomware malware attacks.
+Regular patch management can significantly reduce the risk of and malware ransomware attacks.
 Automating this process ensures timely and consistent application of patches.
 IT teams must watch official channels for critical updates and establish emergency patching protocols in the event of zeroday attacks.
 Skipping this step can risk the entire supply chain by giving cybercriminals easy Cyber access. hygiene begins with system maintenance

 Give Regular Cybersecurity Training: Human error is one of the top reasons cybersecurity breaches occur.

-Employees are most commonly targeted via phishing emails, social engineering, unintentional leaks.
-Ongoing or cybersecurity training inform can logistics personnel their about responsibility for data protection and how to recognize threats early.
-Training must include modules on password handling, suspicious link detection, and file sharing. safe Awareness and responsiveness can be enhanced by interactive sessions and mock phishing campaigns.
-Logistics-specific modules must cover procedures for processing shipment information, sensitive addresses, and inventory customer details.
+Employees are most commonly targeted in ASET Journal of Management Science (E- ISSN: 2584-220X)

+via phishing emails, social engineering, unintentional leaks.
+Ongoing cybersecurity training inform can logistics personnel their about responsibility for data protection and how to recognize threats early.
+Training must include modules on password handling, suspicious link detection, and file sharing. safe Awareness responsiveness can be enhanced by interactive sessions and mock phishing campaigns.
+Logistics-specific modules must cover procedures for processing sensitive shipment information, addresses. customer and inventory details.
 Managers also need to be trained to implement data handling policies.
 Establishing a speak-up culture, where staff feel safe reporting cyber events, bolsters the defense mechanism.
 The business needs to consider training as a continuous investment in cyber resilience rather than an isolated event.

+Adopt Strong Data Encryption

+Practices: Encryption is a potent tool to

+secure sensitive information while in

+transit and at rest.
+Logistics businesses

+deal with a treasure trove of information

+- from customer information to route

+information and shipping documents -

+X) 68